 People with anxiety disorder think about the world in a very different way.
 They have excessive worry and anxiety.
 They always feel like something bad will happen even without apparent reason.
 Such thinking pattern never stops.
 As a result, they are in a constant race against those negative thoughts and fears.
 The longer it runs, the worse it may become for anxious people.

 People with high-functioning anxiety struggle to control their feelings.
 They tend to engage in several activities hoping to ease their internal state.
 They act as normal as possible in any social situation.
 But there’s a day to day battle inside them.

 The growing body of research findings found that meditation and mindfulness are effective in calming human emotional states.
 In fact, ancient people had already practiced these techniques.
 Above all, these treatments are free.

-However, meditation and mindfulness require a long term practice.
-The nature of human mind makes it hard to be mindful of one’s current mental state.
+However, meditation and mindfulness require a long-term practice.
+The nature of the human mind makes it hard to be mindful of one’s current mental state.
 Because human thought is constantly moving, changing, and exploring.
 But practice can solve this challenge.